 If you want to have an amazing fishing experience, you should definitely try tench fishing at night.
 If you do, you could easily end up having one of the most rewarding and intense fishing sessions of your life.

-To many people, night fishing for tench is one of their absolute favorite activities, because tench can be extremely active and hungry during nighttime.
+To many people, night fishing for tench is one of their absolute favourite activities, because tench can be extremely active and hungry during nighttime.
 The feeling of fighting and then landing a really big tench in complete darkness is something really special.

 Do Tench Feed at Night?

-That is, if you are staying the whole night.
+That is if you are staying the whole night.
 I definitely recommend you to, because you can really use that time, from dusk till dawn, to your advantage, when it comes to catching tench.

 During the night, their appetite seems to come and go in waves, and so there is really no telling when exactly the bites are coming.
-Which is exactly why you should maximize your fishing trip and plan for a good old overnighter!
+This is exactly why you should maximize your fishing trip and plan for a good old overnighter!

 Otherwise, you might risk missing those notorious nighttime feeding frenzies that the tench can get in to.
 Or, you are maybe experiencing one that lasts for an hour or two and then, quite literally, call it a night.
 But there might be more than one that night, which simply kick in after a “dead period.